Ruislip Lido to Harefield Church 4 miles (3 hours).

 Proceed to Breakspear Road North.
 Cross with care to enter Bayhurst Wood, via the driveway.

 This has been managed as a Country Park since 1970.
 It has Beech, standard Hornbeam and a few rare Wild Service trees.
-There is a car park, a pond, picnic and barbecue areas.
+There is a car park, a pond and picnic areas.

 Continue on the main drive, down the slope to the pond.
-Leave the pond, using the path going up the steep slope, to the main barbecue site.
+Leave the pond, using the path going up the steep slope, to the main picnic site.

 Here the land slopes downwards on all sides, indicating why the wood is so named, from the old English "wood on the hill".